Why Does My Tattoo Look Wet?

 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.

 Apply your chosen lotion evenly over the entire area of your tattoo, 2-3 times a day.
 Take care not to smother it over your skin.
 Over-moistening your skin over a period of time as your tattoo heals can cause bubbling and potentially permanent damage to your new ink.

 Instead, administer your preferred skin lotion to your tattoo sparingly, in a thin layer.
 After a few hours passes and it’s time for another application, your tattoo should be dry to the touch.

 At this point in the healing process, your tattoo will vaguely resemble an onion, with some tattoo areas taking on a wet look, while other areas of the tattoo stay scabbed over.
 The most important thing here is that you don’t get into the habit of picking off the scab tissue.

 To keep the colors and appearance of your tattoo well-defined and vivid over the long term, don’t interfere with your skin’s natural healing process.
 Allow the scab tissue to fall off gradually, on its own, even if some parts of your tattoo keep their scabs for a number of weeks.

 Be Consistent With The Aftercare

 Wear light, loose-fitting clothes over the affected area, and avoid strenuous exercise or anything that might cause you to sweat.
-If you have any questions or concerns, reach out to your tattoo artist for follow-up.
+If you have any questions or concerns, reach out to your tattoo artist for a follow-up appointment.